Go Back

 Notes

-• Frying Tips: Fry one piece at a time to avoid crowding, which can lower oil temperature and affect texture.
+• Don’t overcrowd the pan: Fry one piece at a time (or two max) to maintain consistent oil temperature and even cooking.

 •